vladislavalerievich/gym-log/README.md

 Full Stack Django & React Web App with JWT authentication.

-This repo can be used as a starting point for developing a production-ready application using Django, Postgres, and React in a Dockerized environment with deployment to Heroku.
+This repo can be used as a starting point for developing a production-ready application using Django, React, and Postgres in a Dockerized environment with deployment to Heroku.

-## Live Web App
+## Live web app

 To access the React application go to [the-gym-log.herokuapp.com](https://the-gym-log.herokuapp.com/).

 To access Django Swagger API endpoints go to [the-gym-log.herokuapp.com/swagger/](https://the-gym-log.herokuapp.com/swagger/).

+## Motivation for creating the app

+I liked the mobile version of the [strong app](https://www.strong.app/) that allows logging workouts, viewing them, and getting a list of available exercises.
+So I implemented the basic functionality of the [strong app](https://www.strong.app/) in a CRUD Web Application with Django & React.

+---

-## Local Deployment
+## Local deployment

 1) Install docker: https://docs.docker.com/get-docker/
 2) Clone github repo.